-The following may be requested before, during or following the school visit:
+- An explanation as to how and when the following are monitored and reported to the governing body: - student learning and growth in student achievement (progress); - curriculum and assessment delivery; and - student attendance, behaviour and engagement. and governing body members response/actions to the above reports. - Policies, processes, plans, models, programs and/or frameworks for achieving improvements in student learning endorsed by the governing body.
+To include reporting of progress in implementation of identified strategies and student outcomes. - Evidence of the provision of staff professional learning for the implementation of evidence based planned strategies/initiatives to improve teaching practice and student learning. - Evidence of the alignment of the school's strategic and operational planning that provides the foundation for the delivery of the Western Australian Curriculum or approved alternative curriculum. - De-identified samples of student work. - Where applicable, an online-only learning policy outlining how the school will ensure that students participating online receive a standard of education at least equivalent to that provided for students attending in person. - An analysis of student achievement in all learning areas by year cohort over time, including comparisons against like-school, state and national expectations for NAPLAN data and/or other external assessments. - Whole school procedures to observe, monitor, collect and analyse data such as student achievement, progress, attendance, behaviour and wellbeing. - Where applicable, the actions implemented by the school in response to the school's most recent National Quality Standard internal audit for Pre-Kindergarten to Year 2. - Where applicable, an analysis of the most recent Year 12 outcomes and destinations data. - Where applicable, documentation of the Year 11 and 12 pathways provided and evidence that parents/carers have been notified of the post-school pathways for which their children will be eligible on graduation. - Documentation of planned interventions, their implementation and the analysis of outcomes for teaching and learning assessment programmes designed to meet the diverse learning needs of all students. - Documentation of the re-engagement strategies implemented when a student's unapproved absences are having a significant impact on the student's progress with the learning programme.

-- An explanation as to how and when the following are monitored and reported to the governing body: - student learning and growth in student achievement; - curriculum and assessment delivery; and - student engagement. - Policies and processes, endorsed by the governing body, for achieving improvements in student learning. - Samples of student work. - An analysis of student learning against individual, school, state and national expectations as applicable. - An analysis of individual student, year cohort and/or subject cohort outcomes over time. - A comparison of student and school NAPLAN data and/or other external assessments with the school's own assessment records for the same students. - The actions implemented by the school in response to the school's most recent National Quality Standard internal audit for Pre-Kindergarten to Year 2. - An analysis of the most recent Year 12 outcomes and destinations data. - Documentation of planning and implementation to ensure that teaching and learning programmes meet the diverse learning needs of all students. - Documentation of the re-engagement strategies implemented when a student's unapproved absences are having a significant impact on the student's progress with the learning programme. - Parent and student survey results and evidence of changes made in response to any concerns raised about the quality of the school's educational programmes or the standard of education provided. - Where applicable, an online-only learning policy outlining how the school will ensure that students participating online receive a standard of education equivalent to that provided for students attending in person.
+- Analysis of recent parent, staff and student survey results and evidence of changes made in response to any concerns raised about the quality of the school's educational programmes or the standard of education provided. - Any other documentation the school considers relevant to its context.